keilisp/rustchain/README.md

 # Description

-Basic implementation of blockchain writtein in Rust
+Basic implementation of blockchain written in Rust